-Clark, a Democrat, was the representative for Missouri's 11th congressional district from 1881 to 1883.
+Clark was the representative for Missouri’s 11th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Clark missed 326 of 1,967 roll call votes, which is 16.6%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Dec 1876-Mar 1877||125||14||11.2%||24th|

 |Dec 1880-Mar 1881||119||19||16.0%||23rd|